Professor Bonnie Slade

 - Dr. Louise Hastie: Training in a highly regulated industry: An examination of a certified nuclear operator training programme in Ontario

-- Rika Yorozu Kurata: Understanding career development and aspirations of female community education specialists in Japan
+- Dr. Rika Yorozu Kurata: Understanding career development and aspirations of female community education specialists in Japan

 - Dr. Chris McAllister: Learning to be lesbian, gay, bisexual and transgendered in Scotland: the power of older adults’ voices for reinterpreting adult and Lifelong Learning theory, research and practice